-Synthetic dyes are colored substances that can stick to the material they are applied to.
+Synthetic dyes are colored substances that adhere to fabric.

 Natural dyes don’t like sticking to fiber and fabric, which means they need to be tricked into sticking through the use of extra chemicals, water and energy.
 Synthetic dyes were designed so that color could be applied to all the various materials that go into textiles around the world, including our own products.